 Perhaps the only good things to come out of The Fundamentalist Church of Jesus Christ of Latter Day Saints are the many FLDS escape stories full of bravery and will.
 This polyamorous sect sits on the line between the towns of Hildale, UT, and Colorado City, AZ, known as Short Creek.
 It's a backward, deeply religious, and incredibly sexist sect, in which women are married off in their teens, and often share a husband with (many) other women.
 Links to mainstream society are limited, and members are taught to fear damnation and the outside world.

 Who instills these rules?
-The FLDS leader as of 2016, Warren Steed Jeffs, is currently in prison on two felony convictions of child sexual assault, but still controls the church from behind bars.
+The FLDS leader as of 2016, Warren Steed Jeffs, is currently in prison on two convictions of child sexual assault, but still controls the church from behind bars.
 In fact, accounts show he's only become more punishing while imprisoned.

 Many tales have come to light of people who escaped FLDS.
 Considering FLDS horror stories of surviving on beans and water and women being beaten, raped, and married against their will, it's amazing more women haven't tried to escape.
-Many have been with the church for decades, are victims of abuse, mind control, and brain washing, which makes these true stories of FLDS escape all the more impressive.
+Many have been with the church for decades, are victims of torment, mind control, and brain washing, which makes these true stories of FLDS escape all the more impressive.

 A Barefoot Run from Solitary Confinement